 Downing, John, ed.
 Film & Politics in the Third World.
 New York: Autonomedia, 1986.
 Luis Francia, “Philippine Cinema: The Struggle against Repression.”

 Fantauzzo, Laurel.
 The First Impulse.
 Mandaluyong City: Anvil Publishing, 2017.
-On the unsolved September 2009 murder case of film critics Alexis Tioseco and his partner Nika Bohinc (Filipino and Slovenian respectively).
+On the unsolved September 2009 murder case of film critics Alexis Tioseco and his Slovenian partner Nika Bohinc.

 Feliciano, Gloria D., and Crispulo J. Icban Jr., eds.
 Philippine Mass Media in Perspective.
 Quezon City: Capitol, 1967.
 T.D.
 Agcaoili, “Movies.”